MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-drillthrough-and-main-reports-report-builder.md

 2. In the **Getting Started** dialog box, verify that **New Report** is selected, and then select **Table or Matrix Wizard**.

 ## <a name="MConnection"></a>1a.
 Add embedded data source
-You will add an embedded data source to the main report.
+In this section, you add an embedded data source to the main report.

 #### Create an embedded data source